defold/doc/docs/en/manuals/camera.md

 When the camera has panned, zoomed or changed it's projection from the default orthographic Stretch projection the mouse coordinates provided in the on_input() lifecycle function will no longer match to the world coordinates of your game objects.
 You need to manually account for the change in view or projection.
 Converting from mouse/screen coordinates to world coordinates from the default render script is done like this:

 ::: sidenote
-Both the RenderCam and Orthographic camera extensions mentioned at the top of the document provides functions for converting to and from screen coordinates.
+The [third-party camera solutions mentioned in this manual](/manuals/camera/#_third_party_camera_solutions) provides functions for converting to and from screen coordinates.
 :::

 ```Lua